Projects

 FinRegLab

-FinRegLab is an independent, nonprofit organization that conducts research and experiments with new technologies and data to drive the financial sector toward a responsible and inclusive marketplace.
+FinRegLab is an independent, nonprofit organization that conducts research and experiments with new technologies and data to drive the financial sector toward a safe and responsible marketplace.
 The organization also facilitates discourse across the financial ecosystem to inform public policy and market practices.
 To receive periodic updates on the latest research, subscribe to FRL’s newsletter and visit www.finreglab.org.
-Follow FinRegLab on LinkedIn and Twitter (X).
+Follow FinRegLab on LinkedIn.

 FinRegLab.org | 1701 K Street Northwest, Suite 1150, Washington, DC 20006